healingbrew/CRCPolyReverse/README.md

 # CRCPolyReverse
-Getting the CRC32 poly from data
+Brute forcing the CRC32 poly from data